 What to Do With Leftovers

 If you do not think your candy will hold until next year or you think you will not get many visitors, there are still frugal and creative ways to use the candy yourself.
-If you froze your stores, you can have tasty treats for many months ahead:
+If you froze your candy, you can have tasty treats for many months ahead:

 - Stir It Into Ice Cream: You can use leftover candy to jazz up even the plainest ice cream flavors.
 Pick out your favorite ice cream, then set it out to thaw for several minutes until it is soft enough to stir.
-It can be anywhere from ten to thirty minutes, depending on the ice cream and the temperature.
+It can be anywhere from 10 to 30 minutes, depending on the ice cream and the temperature.
 You want it to be soft, but not melted enough to be a liquid.
 When it has reached the right consistency, stir in your favorite candies.
 Try vanilla ice cream with peanut butter cups or chocolate ice cream with chocolate-covered candies.

 - Add Them to Trail Mix: Candy can add an extra kick to trail mix.
 If you've bought a bag of plain trail mix or are making your own, adding chocolate to the mixture of nuts and dried fruit can make a tasty treat.